Devahastin family

-The Devahastin or Thephasadin family (เทพหัสดิน, RTGS: Thephatsadin) is a Thai family of royal descent, tracing its origins from Prince Thepharirak, a nephew of King Rama I. Its best known member was Sanan Devahastin na Ayudhya, better known by his noble title Chaophraya Thammasakmontri, a senior government official of the 1920s–1930s.
+The Devahastin or Thephasadin family (เทพหัสดิน, RTGS: Thephatsadin) is a Thai family of royal descent, tracing its origins back to Prince Thepharirak, a nephew of King Rama I. Its best-known member was Sanan Devahastin na Ayudhya, better known by his noble title Chaophraya Thammasakmontri, who served as a senior government official of the 1920s–1930s.

 History

-The family traces descent from Phraya Ratchaphakdi (Mom Rajawongse Chang), whom sources describe as either a grandson or a son of Prince Thepharirak, himself a nephew of King Rama I.
+The family traces its descent from Phraya Ratchaphakdi (Mom Rajawongse Chang), described in various sources as either a grandson or a son of Prince Thepharirak, a nephew of King Rama I.

 The family name was granted by King Vajiravudh (Rama VI) to Phraya Phaisansinlapasat (Sanan Devahastin na Ayudhya, later to become Chaophraya Thammasakmontri) in 1913 when he decreed the use of surnames.
-The romanized spelling Devahastin, which does not reflect the Thai pronunciation, is based on the Sanskrit root words deva and hastin, which roughly mean 'god' and 'elephant' (a reference to the name Chang, which also means 'elephant').
+The romanized spelling Devahastin, which does not reflect the exact Thai pronunciation, is derived from the Sanskrit root words deva and hastin, which roughly mean 'god' and 'elephant' (a reference to the name Chang, which also means 'elephant').
 The name is suffixed with na Ayudhya, indicating royal descent.